dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 When the button is selected in the `ChildComponent`:

 * The `ParentComponent`'s `ShowMessage` method is called. `messageText` is updated and displayed in the `ParentComponent`.
 * A call to [`StateHasChanged`](xref:blazor/components/lifecycle#state-changes) isn't required in the callback's method (`ShowMessage`). <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called automatically to rerender the `ParentComponent`, just as child events trigger component rerendering in event handlers that execute within the child.
+For more information, see <xref:blazor/components/rendering>.

 <xref:Microsoft.AspNetCore.Components.EventCallback> and <xref:Microsoft.AspNetCore.Components.EventCallback%601> permit asynchronous delegates. <xref:Microsoft.AspNetCore.Components.EventCallback> is weakly typed and allows passing any type argument in `InvokeAsync(Object)`. <xref:Microsoft.AspNetCore.Components.EventCallback%601> is strongly typed and requires passing a `T` argument in `InvokeAsync(T)` that's assignable to `TValue`.